Pradnyachinni/Twitter-Sentiment-Analysis-/README.md

 	   2.Register your twitter API
 	   3.Python 3.0 install

-*I am sharing my project report and case study PPT with you* *You can refer to this material to better understand this project*
+*I am sharing my project report and case study PPT with you.
+You can refer to this material to better understand this project*